snowdrop/istio-integration/README-ANSIBLE.md

 - Creates a route to the internal registry
 - Adds a hostname to /etc/hosts for accessing the internal registry

-## Install Istio and the Bookinfo project
+## Install Istio platform

-Now, you can execute the following playbooks in order to :

-1. Create a Minishift vm using the profile `istio-demo` and start it.
+Now, you can execute the following playbooks in order to create a Minishift vm using the profile `istio-demo` and start it.
 ```bash
 ansible-playbook ansible/main.yml -t create-vm --ask-become-pass
 ```